-The last time the Azzurri had lost a game was on September 10, 2018, when Andre Silva’s 48th minute strike was enough for Portugal to win 1-0 in the group stage of the UEFA Nations League.
-The Italians have lost just two matches since Mancini took charge of the national team.
+Interestingly, the last time Roberto Mancini's Italy had lost a game was on September 10, 2018, when Andre Silva’s 48th minute strike was enough for Portugal to win 1-0 in the group stage of the UEFA Nations League.
+The Italians have lost just three matches since Mancini took charge of the national team.

 It was their 2-1 win over Austria in the Euro 2020 round of 16 that saw Italy extend their unbeaten run to a record 31 games, surpassing the previous record set by Vittorio Pozzo’s Italian team of the 1930s, which was an extremely successful era for the Azzurri.